windkh/node-red-contrib-telegrambot/README.md

 ![Alt text](images/TelegramBotSendToChat.png?raw=true "Sending a message")

+## Sending photos, videos, ...
+Next to sending text messages you can send almost any content like photos and videos.
+Set the right type and content and you are done.
+If you want to respond to a received message with a picture you could write: msg.payload.content = 'foo.jpg';
+msg.payload.type = 'photo';
+Note that the chatId is already the correct one when you reuse the received msg object.

+You can use one of the follwing types to send your file as content:
+- photo
+- audio
+- video
+- sticker
+- voice
+- document

+The following types require a special content format to be used.
+See the underlying node api for further details.
+- location
+- contact

 ## Configuring security
 The configuation node contains two properties for applying security to your bot.
 You can choose between configuring the single usernames or configure one or more chat-ids that are allowed to access the bot.
 The values must be separated using